-With Carrots, Cabbage, Cauliflower, Cherry tomatoes, Collard greens, Corn, Corn salad’s, Cress, Cucumber, Chickpea, Chaya, Catsear, Canna, Cactus, Cassava, Celery, Chayote Squash, Chickory, Courgette flower, Chives, Crookneck squash, cartoon, Capers, Celeriac, Celtuce, Chard, Ceylon spinach, Chickweed, Chinese kale, Chinese artichokes, Chinese eggplants, Chinese mallow, Chrysanthemums, Chinese long bean, Courgetti, etc.
+With Carrots, Cabbage, Cauliflower, Cherry tomatoes, Collard greens, Corn, Corn salad, Cress, Cucumber, Chickpea, Chaya, Catsear, Canna, Cactus, Cassava, Celery, Chayote Squash, Chickory, Courgette flower, Chives, Crookneck squash, cartoon, Capers, Celeriac, Celtuce, Chard, Ceylon spinach, Chickweed, Chinese kale, Chinese artichokes, Chinese eggplants, Chinese mallow, Chrysanthemums, Chinese long bean, Courgetti, etc.

 Top 11 Vegetables that Begin with the Letter C

-Carrots are a healthy and delicious vegetable that provide our body with nutrients such as fiber, potassium nitrates which promote blood flow.
+Carrots are healthy and delicious vegetables that provide our body with nutrients such as fiber, and potassium nitrates which promote blood flow.
 They also contain beta carotene which can protect against cancerous cells in the eyes!
 The most popular variety of these great-tasting veggies is Dutch carrots but if you want to get creative be sure not only to try out different colors for dinner tonight by using sweet potatoes instead or even green beans.

 - They are rich in beta-carotene.